Is a Last Will and Testament Necessary?May 13, 2017

 When planning for your future, most likely you are also thinking about how you can pass on your family legacy to your children and your grandchildren.
 This article gives you a few reasons why a trust may protect your legacy and make sure it passes to your loved ones and any charitable organizations that you want to support.
 One of the biggest drains on your estate is probate.
-Probate is a formal court proceeding that is both costly and time-consuming if your property is not protected either through a Living Trust or with named beneficiaries.
-Following are a few reasons why a Living Trust may be right for you.
+Probate is a formal court proceeding that is both costly and time-consuming.
+If your property is not protected either through a Living Trust or with named beneficiaries.
+Following are a few reasons why a Revocable Living Trust may be right for you.

 I. PERSONAL GOALS